StatPhysBio/protein_holography-web/README.md

 ### Installing and running locally

 NOTE: Currently, there is a conflict between `openmm` and `pytorch`, whereby it's challenging to install both with CUDA support.
 We are currently struggling to replicate the installation on our local HPC cluster - which we once managed to do (sigh...).
 Install `pytorch` with CPU support only, however, gives no issues.
 Try installing `pytorch` with CUDA first, and if that doesn't work, install it with CPU only.
-We are working on a foolproof solution - if you have any leads to let us know by posting an Issue.
+We are working on a foolproof solution - if you have any leads please let us know by posting an Issue.

 **Step 1:** Create environment and install pytorch.
 ```bash